Cloud Testing Importance

 |CLOUD TESTING||IN-HOUSE TESTING|

 Cloud has become an inseparable part of our lives intentionally or unintentionally.
 The number of organizations using cloud services is on a dramatic rise.
 It obviously makes our life easy to be able to access applications on different devices and platforms without having to get into the nitty-gritties of what is happening at the backend.
 Imagine your phone broke, and you want to access Facebook on your new phone, and you can do so very easily just by installing the application and logging in!
 Simple, isn’t it?
-This is the magic of Cloud 😉
+This is the magic of the Cloud 😉